YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUINFOUINT6, tttt : vvvv [0x!hhhh] ; $H=dddddd,tttttt

-MUPIP Information: This is secondary information message that provides additional context for some other MUPIP message; tttt is explanatory text, vvvv is a numeric value, hhhh is the hexadecimal equivalent of vvvv, dddddd and tttttt are date and time in $HOROLOG format.
+MUPIP Information: This is a secondary information message that provides additional context for some other MUPIP message; tttt is explanatory text, vvvv is a numeric value, hhhh is the hexadecimal equivalent of vvvv, dddddd and tttttt are date and time in $HOROLOG format.

 Action: Refer to the preceding message.